mercycorps/DPP-guides/Deidentification/Pseudonymization-instructions.md

 ![Create Key Code](images/Step3-create-key-code.png)

 ## Step 4 - Duplicate the Key Code and Remove Values
-No we will copy the key code and paste it into the adjacent column.
+Now we will copy the key code and paste it into the adjacent column.
 You can do this using basic keyboard commands such as `ctrl + C` or highlight the cells you want to copy, right click on them, and select `Copy`.
 In the adjacent column highlight the cells you want to paste the new key code into, right-click, and choose `Paste`.
-I've choosen to specifically paste only values.
-If you have used a formula to create a new code, then it will be important to retain on the values for use as a key code!
+I've chosen to specifically paste only values.
+If you have used a formula to create a new code, then it will be important to retain *only the values* for use as a key code!

 ![Duplicate Key Code](images/Step4-duplicate-key-code.png)